QubitPi/packer-plugin-qubitpi/README.md

 ### From Sources

 If one prefer to build the plugin from sources, clone the GitHub repository locally and run the command `make build` from the root directory.
-Upon successful compilation, a `packer-plugin-hashistack` plugin binary file can be found in the root directory.
+Upon successful compilation, a `packer-plugin-qubitpi` plugin binary file can be found in the root directory.
 To install the compiled plugin, please follow the official Packer documentation on [installing a plugin][HashiCorp Packer installing a plugin].